top of page

 • Court filings

-• Recorded instruments
+• Recorded documents

 7. Missing Witnesses

-• Witnesses are missing
+• Witnesses are not present

-• Witnesses are not qualified
+• Witnesses do not qualify

-• Witnesses fail to sign correctly
+• Witnesses fail to sign properly

 8. Notary Errors